 Those who want to claim a profile can do so with their email address, Facebook profile, or Google account.

-Doctor.com is a platform that lets you tap into multiple healthcare networks on the Web, and it covers an audience of about 30 million people each month on popular review sites, like Google, Yelp, Bing, Vitals, and Healthline.
-However, it also features profiles on its own site.
+Doctor.com, recently acquired by healthcare company Press Ganey, is a platform that lets you tap into multiple healthcare networks on the Web.
+The site covers an audience of about 30 million people each month on popular business review sites like Google, Yelp, Bing, Vitals, and Healthline.
+However, Doctor.com also features profiles on its own site.

-Signing up for Doctor.com gives you visibility on the sites across its network, as well as access to review generation tools, your practice’s own Showcase Page, and experienced practice consultants.
+Signing up for Doctor.com gives you visibility on the sites across its network, as well as access to online review management tools, your practice’s own Showcase Page, and experienced practice consultants.
 Each profile includes a provider’s information on training, certification, hours, accepted insurance plans, and payment options.

 RealPatientRatings owns one of the largest databases of verified plastic surgery patient reviews, which come from a survey completed by real patients who completed a qualified visit to a doctor’s office.
-Currently, the site features over 189,000 verified reviews.
-Site visitors can filter reviews by provider or a specific treatment.
+Currently, the site features over 288,700 verified reviews.
+Site visitors can filter the reviews by provider or specific treatment.

 Surgeons can sign up for RealPatientRatings by visiting Vizium360, which created the RealPatientRatings platform.

-Another site specializing in cosmetic treatments is RealSelf, which has over 20,000 physician profiles and 9.9 million consumers that visit the site every month.
+Another niche site for doctor reviews is Realself, which specializes in publishing information on cosmetic treatments and features over 20,000 physician profiles and 9.9 million consumers that visit the site every month.
 Patients can find a provider through the site’s “Treatment Finder” tool.

-Best Practices for a Healthy Profile & Great Doctor Reviews
+Best Practices for a Healthy Profile on Doctor Review Sites

 Once you’ve created or claimed your profile, you can follow these best practices in managing your doctor reviews and ratings.